-Proposition~\ref{decideC4-complexity} allows us to prove the following theorem. \begin{thm} Let $\left\langle A \, | \, R \right\rangle$ be a finite monoid presentation, let $N$ be the sum of the lengths of distinct relation words in $R$, and let $u, v\in A ^ *$ be arbitrary.
-Then whether or not $u$ and $v$ represent the same element of the monoid defined by $\left\langle A \, | \, R \right\rangle$ can be determined in $O(N \min(|u|,|v|))$ time. \end{thm} \begin{proof} Given Proposition~\ref{decideC4-complexity}, the proof of this theorem is essentially identical to the proof of~\cite[Theorem 2]{overlaps1}. \end{proof}
+\cref{decideC4-complexity} allows us to prove the following theorem. \begin{thm} Let $\left\langle A \, | \, R \right\rangle$ be a finite monoid presentation such that the number of relation words in $R$ is $n$ for some $n\in \N$, let $N$ be the sum of the lengths of the relation words in $R$, and let $u, v\in A ^ *$ be arbitrary.
+Then the uniform word problem with input the presentation $\left\langle A \, | \, R \right\rangle$, and the words $u$ and $v$ can be solved in $O((N + n) \min(|u|,|v|))$ time. \end{thm} \begin{proof} Given \cref{decideC4-complexity}, the proof of this theorem is essentially identical to the proof of~\cite[Theorem 2]{overlaps1}. \end{proof}